jaumard/trailpack-greenlock/README.md

 }
 ```

-Letsencrypt will be used only on production environment, so be sure to set NODE_ENV=production on your server
+Letsencrypt can work only if you use 443 as secure port and 80 as default port so be sure to set them correctly

 ## Contributing
 We love contributions!
 Please check out our [Contributor's Guide](https://github.com/trailsjs/trails/blob/master/.github/CONTRIBUTING.md) for more